What Are the most Common Illnesses?

 Influenza, commonly referred to as the flu, is a contagious viral respiratory illness.
 The illness can cause mild to severe symptoms.
 Severe influenza cases can result in hospitalization and even death.
 Although they are both respiratory illnesses caused by a virus, your symptoms are the easiest way to tell the difference between a common cold and the flu.
 The flu can easily be transferred from person to person when infected individuals spread tiny droplets of bodily fluid when they cough, sneeze, or talk.
 Infected individuals are contagious starting one day before symptoms develop and up to five to seven days after.

 Since the influenza virus can be life-threatening in severe cases, it’s essential to be seen and treated by a doctor if you suspect you have the flu.
-Our team of board-certified medical professionals is here to analyze your symptoms and diagnose your condition.
+Our team of ER doctors and nurse practitioners are here to analyze your symptoms and diagnose your condition.
 Whether you need to be seen after regular doctor’s office hours or want quick, attentive treatment, you can stop by our urgent care facility seven days a week for medical care.

 If you have the flu, you might experience some or all of the following symptoms: